Koszul self duality of manifolds: Introduction

 The main work that occurs in proving the self duality of $E_M$ is finding a way to access the operad equivalence $\Sigma^\infty_+ E_n \simeq s_n K(\Sigma^\infty_+ E_n)$ in a way that minimizes the difficult point-set level constructions of Ching-Salvatore.
 This operad equivalence is rather technical, involving many models of the $E_n$ operad and sphere operads $\mathrm{CoEnd}(S^n)$.
 It is reasonable to expect that alterations to the arguments could address the self duality of $E_M$, but we expect this to be prohibitively complex.

 Instead, we interpret Koszul duality in terms of Spivak normal fibrations.
-Analogous to the classic theory of Poincaré complexes \cite{spivak_1967}, we define the Koszul dualizing fibration of an operad, which has the structure of an operad in parametrized spectra.
+Analogously to the classic theory of Poincaré complexes \cite{spivak_1967}, we define the Koszul dualizing fibration of an operad, which has the structure of an operad in parametrized spectra.
 Using Verdier duality, we show that the Thom complex of the dualizing fibration is a model of the Koszul dual of $O$.
 We then prove that self duality is equivalent to trivializing the Koszul dualizing fibration as an operad in parametrized spectra.
+This procedure lifts the homological theory of Poincaré/Koszul operads of \cite[Section 5]{malin2} to operads in spectra, analogous to how Atiyah duality lifts Poincaré duality in (co)homology to a statement in spectra.

-A parallel story holds true for modules over operads.
-By a combination of the locality of the Koszul dualizing fibration for codimension 0 embeddings and a construction of noncompact Koszul self duality for the $E_n$ module $E_{\mathbb{R}^n}$, which we derived from the Koszul self duality of $E_n$, we are able to explicitly construct a zigzag of maps showing that codimension $0$ subsets of $\mathbb{R}^n$ have compactly supported Koszul self duality.
+A parallel story holds true for right modules over operads.
+By a combination of the locality of the Koszul dualizing fibration for codimension 0 embeddings and a construction of noncompact Koszul self duality for the right $E_n$-module $E_{\mathbb{R}^n}$, we are able to explicitly construct a zigzag of maps showing that codimension $0$ subsets of $\mathbb{R}^n$ have compactly supported Koszul self duality, lifting the homological statement of \cite[Theorem 7.8]{malin2}.
 Ultimately, we extend this result to all tame, framed $n$-manifolds using the theory of Weiss cosheaves.
 Of particular note, the argument we present is compatible with any zigzag of maps implementing the Koszul self duality of $E_n$.

 Precise statements of the following results can be found in the given sections.